Mohammed-HG/MHG-Portfolio-Page/README.md

 # MHG-Portfolio-Page
-This is my Portfolio page ,  My certificates and projects are displayed there.
+This is my Portfolio page ,  My certificates and projects are displayed on porfolio page.